w1r2p1/AlgoTrading/README.md

 ## In Progress

-- In `backtesting/backtesting.py` : Replacing the GridSearch by an Optuna optimization
+- Investigating minute timeframe strategies

 ## To-Do

+The project is still in development phase and the code evolves rapidly.
 - Create a simple GUI for `Trading.py`
-- Investigate minute timeframe strategies
+- Create a GUI for `backtesting.py`
 - Investigate orderbook imbalance strategies